Winter is a cold, dark time…especially in your garage.

 On the back of the unit, there’s a basic analog-style temperature dial to control the built-in thermostat.
 The unit will automatically shut off once it hits the desired temperature.

 You can’t directly set a temperature to 60 degrees, for example.
-However, it’s a good way to control the temperature once it reaches a certain point.
+However, it’s an excellent way to control the temperature once it reaches a certain point.

 Unfortunately, there needs to be a remote control and a way to easily add a remote thermostat.